xufangzhi/xufangzhi.github.io/_pages/about.md

 [**Code**](https://xufangzhi/TaCo/)

 - We propose the first benchmark for generalized zero-shot logical reasoning, named ZsLR
-- A strong baseline TaCo is proposed, based on contrastive learning.
+- A strong baseline TaCo is proposed, which is based on contrastive learning.

 </div>
 </div>